FusionAuth/fusionauth-theme-helper/README.md

 Commit them to version control.

-In a separate terminal, run `node startwatch.js`.
-This will upload any templates that are modified.
+In a separate terminal, run `npm run watch`.
+This will upload any modified templates.

 Edit the files using whatever local editor you want.

-In the browser, reload the themed pages and see your chnages live.
+In the browser, reload the themed pages and see your changes live.

 When done, commit changes to version control.

-You can do a final upload by running `upload.sh`.
+You can do a final upload of whatever is in the TMP_DIR by running `upload.sh`.

 ## TODO

 Have the stylesheet and messages files handled as well.
 Only templates and default messages are supported currently.

-Remove json files used in the download, rather than just gitignoring them.